Philipp Grubauer, Chris Driedger embrace Kraken’s goalie-tandem plan

 For now, the Kraken Community Iceplex at Northgate probably feels more like home than anything.
 With the captains practices that began last week, then the start of training camp, the finishing touches being put on Climate Pledge Arena and players adjusting to a new city and team, camp is the first sense of normalcy.

-“It’s been a rough transition so far in the housing market; apartments aren’t easy to get around here,” Grubauer said after the first practice Thursday.
+“It’s been a rough transition so far in the housing market.
+Apartments aren’t easy to get around here,” Grubauer said after the first practice Thursday.
 “Living the hotel life for three weeks.
 We’re still looking.”

 That aside, Grubauer said he has enjoyed the city and especially the start of camp.
-A Vezina Trophy finalist last season, he’s expected to be essentially the Kraken’s No. 1 goalie, even with Chris Driedger looking over his shoulder.
+A Vezina Trophy finalist last season, he’s expected to be the Kraken’s No. 1 goalie, even with Chris Driedger looking over his shoulder.

 Driedger was one of the team’s first expansion draft picks (from Florida), and he signed an extension right away.
 That came on a night with speculation about Montreal goalie Carey Price being an option.
 That didn’t happen, and it appeared Driedger, new contract and all, would be the go-to guy.